UK breakdown coverGet a quote

 Credit reference agencies and your credit rating

 When borrowing money you agree that the lender can check your credit rating.
 Your credit history will be held by a credit reference agency such as Experian or Equifax.
-You can access your credit history and score by visiting a credit reference agency's website.
+You can access your credit history by visiting a credit reference agency's website.

 If you have outstanding debt spread across a number of other loans, credit cards or store cards, you can combine these into one loan with one fixed payment.
 This is called 'debt consolidation'.